 - Carbon, Hydrogen & Oxygen - available to plant through air, soil & water naturally.

-- Nitrogen, Phosphorous & Potassium (NPK) - NPK’s are the primary food for most plants and they require a lot of it.
+- Nitrogen, Phosphorous & Potassium (NPK) - NPK’s are the primary food for most plants and they require in large amounts.
 These nutrients need to be added to the plant's soil or water for healthy growth.

 - Calcium, Magnesium & Sulphur - Not the focus of most nutrient formulations, as plants require less of the secondary nutrients in comparison to the primary, but they are still essential for healthy plant growth.